Cavendish experiment with fast radio bursts on cosmological scales: Detection Significance

 Here, the shot noise is included in the auto-power spectrum for variance estimation \footnote{ The shot noise contribution $\sigma^2_{\rm DM} = \sigma^2_{\rm host} + \sigma^2_\mD + \sigma^2_{\rm MW}$ in the power spectrum of DM is not properly accounted in some forecast works, such as Ref.~\cite{neumann2024fast, shirasaki2022probing}, where they only consider the subdominant host-galaxy contribution $\sigma^2_{\rm host}$ and result in over-optimistic results.
 The cosmic DM $\sigma_\mD^2$ in high redshift FRB can be significantly larger than the host-galaxy contribution.
-Therefore, the shot noise can dominate $\hatC^{\mD\mD}_\ell = C^{\mD\mD}_\ell + \sigma^2_{DM}\,/\bar{n}_{\rm FRB}$ on scale $\ell\gtrsim 10\sim 100$ for typical FRB number $10^4\sim 10^5$ in usual estimation \cite{madhavacheril2019cosmology, sharma2025probing}. }.
-To reduce the noise in the power spectrum and to perform a scale-independent null test of GR, we combine all available $\ell$-modes to construct the $F_G$ estimator,
+Therefore, the shot noise can dominate the measurement $\hatC^{\mD\mD}_\ell = C^{\mD\mD}_\ell + \sigma^2_{DM}\,/\bar{n}_{\rm FRB}$ on scale $\ell\gtrsim 10\sim 100$ for typical FRB number $10^4\sim 10^5$ in usual estimation \cite{madhavacheril2019cosmology, sharma2025probing}. }.
+To reduce the fluctuation in power spectra and to perform a scale-independent null test of GR, we can combine all available $\ell$-modes to construct the $F_G$ estimator,

 where the minimum variance weight is $w_\ell = \left(C^{g\mD}_\ell \, \sigma^2_{C_\ell}\right)^{-1}$, and the corresponding estimator variance is $\sigma^2_{F_G} = \left( \sum_\ell 1/\sigma^2_{C_\ell} \right)^{-1} + \left(F_G/\mF\right)^2\,\sigma^2_\mF$.